jpweiss/code-sample.nl-fit/utests/templ.classes/README.md

 typelist-iteration.

-Since this *is* a unit-test for class `Matrix`, you should have a look at `src/libs/utils/README.md` for where to find its source-code.
+Since this *is* a unit-test for class `Matrix`, you should have a look at `src/libs/utils/README.md` for where to find its source-code and an overview of why I decided to "roll my own" class.

 `RandomDataSrc.h` comes from a separate C++ library of mine (the file `libjpwTools.a`).